A 2015 study¹ of the size of the human penis, a meta-analysis based on 17 previous studies, found that

-The typical limp adult human penis is about 3 centimeters in diameter at the base and somewhere between 8.5 and 10.5 cm long (measured along the top)—but fathers have been shorter than 3 cm, and lengths as great as 30 cm are reported.
+Length is not related to reproductive ability.
+Fathers have been shorter than 3 cm, and lengths as great as 30 cm are reported.
 In general, smaller penises lengthen proportionally more than large ones do during an erection, but though the difference between small and large is reduced, the larger remain larger.
-The erect penis is about 15 to 19 cm long with, again, many functioning very well outside this range.

 As penises go, humans’ are not wonders of the animal world.
 In many mammals—the raccoon, for example—the penis is stiffened with a bone, something men must pay a surgeon to achieve, and in plastic at that.
 In size humans are dwarfed: the bull’s is 3 feet, the elephant’s 5 feet, the blue whale’s 7 to 8 feet, and even a small animal like a pig, domestic or wild, has 18 inches.
 However, humans do have the longest flaccid penis of any primate.

 Counselors, marriage handbooks, and sensitive women assure us that there is no correlation between penile size and lovemaking ability.
+Academic papers espousing the view that women don't care about size have relied on surveys collecting opinions.
 Xaviera Hollander, an author who claims professional expertise of a practical sort, agrees about the lovemaking but says size does matter, and comments: “Men worry mainly about length, whereas women care more for girth.… If he’s all the way in, up against her cervix, yet there are still two inches on the outside, those are two useless inches.
-Girth is another matter.… A penis is hardly ever too thick.”1
+Girth is another matter.… A penis is hardly ever too thick.”⁴

 New American Library, 1976.

 5. Brian S. Mautz, Bob B. M. Wong, Richard A. Peters, and Michael D. Jennions.

 Penis size interacts with body shape and height to influence male attractiveness.